Skip to main content

 #

 • Concept Explanation: Swift’s String is built upon Unicode Scalar Values.
 Most notably, it supports Extended Grapheme Clusters.
-A “human-readable character” (like é or 🇹🇼) might be composed of one or more Unicode scalars, but in Swift, they are treated as a single Character.
+A “human-readable character” (like é or 🇹🇼) might consist of one or more Unicode scalars, but in Swift, they are all treated as a single Character.

 • Key Syntax: Character, count property, \u{n}